“I think I’m paying around $50 per year.”

 - Compare your annuity’s performance against other financial scenarios;

-- See how your annuity performs against other annuities to ensure you're getting the highest rates, we can help you get annuity quotes to make sure you are investing in the right plan for your needs.
+- See how your annuity performs against other annuities to ensure you’re getting the highest rates, we can help you get annuity quotes to make sure you are investing in the right plan for your needs.

 - Calculate how many years it takes for your annuity to “break-even” when selecting certain income riders.